 VA Funding Fee Exemption

-As discussed, VA loans come with a VA funding fee of some level depending on the scenario.
-While VA loans are an amazing home loan option, it gets even better for a well deserved group.
-Historically, military Veterans who are considered 10% or more disabled by VA receive a VA funding fee exemption.
-That means it is not charged which saves anywhere from .50% to 3.60% of the loan amount in fees.
+Historically, veterans considered 10% or more disabled by VA receive a VA funding fee exemption.
+That means the fee is not charged, saving the veteran anywhere from .50% to 3.60% of the loan amount in fees.
 That’s huge!
-Yet, another deserving group is exempt from the VA fee that starts January 1, 2020.
+Yet, another deserving group is exempt from the VA fee.

-Effective 1/1/20, the VA funding fee is waived for those serving on active duty and provide a certificate or military orders which show the Purple Heart award.
-Later, VA will offer more clarification of documentation allowed as well as the process for obtaining the certificate of eligibility showing exemption.
+Effective 1/1/20, the VA funding fee waives for active duty Purple Heart recipients.
 So, if you are active military and have been awarded the Purple Heart, ask about a VA funding fee waiver.